 What do the courts have to say about climate change?

 Gloucester Resources Limited v Minister for Planning

-Earlier this year, the NSW Land and Environment Court delivered judgment in Gloucester Resources Limited v Minister for Planning NSWLEC 7.
+In 2019, the NSW Land and Environment Court delivered judgment in Gloucester Resources Limited v Minister for Planning NSWLEC 7.

 This judgment was reported around the world – the first time an Australian court has refused a development project on the basis of its climate change impact, and Australia’s obligations under the Paris Agreement.

 Gloucester Resources Ltd, the Applicant, proposed building a 500-hectare open-cut coal mine in the pristine Gloucester Valley.
 In 2017, their development application was rejected by the NSW Planning Assessment Commission.
 Gloucester Resources subsequently appealed the decision in the NSW Land and Environment Court.

 In their submissions, Gloucester Resources did not dispute the reality of climate change, but suggested that the climate argument was a “side show and a distraction” (at ).
 They gave several reasons in favour of the project’s approval:

 1. Any greenhouse gas emissions from the mine could be mitigated with the use of carbon sinks.
 This argument was rejected, given no evidence was tendered showing Gloucester Resources planned to balance emissions with sinks.

 2. Emission reductions should be focused on (or limited to) projects that make the greatest environmental difference, and cause the least economic and social harm.
 The Court rejected this argument.
 The Court noted that it was obligated to decide whether to grant consent to specific developments, and that it “would not be rational” to approve this development simply because “greater emissions reductions could be achieved from other sources at lower cost by other persons or bodies” (at ).